pawel-slowik/docker-containers-proxy/README.md

 If you are satisfied with the result, re-run the command without the `--dry-run` flag.
 This will save the generated configuration into a file and start the nginx server.
-It will also print the proxied URL of each container.
+It will also print the proxied URL of each container, along with the URL of the dashboard.

 Please note that even though the generated configuration refers to proxied containers using host names in the `-d` domain, the script does not modify your